-The Cumbres & Toltec Scenic Railroad Brings Hollywood up Close and Personal
+The Cumbres & Toltec Scenic Railroad Brings the Movies up Close and Personal

 By Dan Peltier

-Hollywood’s studios might be able to show you how a movie was made or what props were used, but it can’t put you in the middle of movie history any better than the Cumbres & Toltec Scenic Railroad can.
+Hollywood’s studios might be able to show you how a movie was made or what props were used, but it can’t put you in the middle of the history of movies any better than the Cumbres & Toltec Scenic Railroad can.

 Americans grew up watching stars like Robert Redford, Paul Newman, and Harrison Ford set out on these daring railroad adventures which had thrills around every turn.
 Now, people don’t just have to watch, they can experience these places in the flesh.

-The railroad’s 2014 season begins Saturday, May 24 and runs through Sunday, October 19.
+The railroad’s season begins in late May and runs through mid October.
 It is the highest narrow-gauge steam railroad in the U.S. In its 64-mile route between Chama and Antonito, the train crosses the New Mexico–Colorado state line 11 times, traversing some of the most beautiful and remote areas in the southern Rocky Mountains, including the 10,015-foot Cumbres Pass and the 800-foot-deep Toltec Gorge, from both of which the railroad takes its name.

-“The experience speaks for itself, there’s not very many narrow-gauge railroads left like the Cumbres & Toltec Scenic Railroad so this railroad is truly special,” said Jennifer Weydeveld, media spokeswoman for the railroad.
+“The experience speaks for itself, there are not very many narrow-gauge railroads left like the Cumbres & Toltec Scenic Railroad so this railroad is truly special,” said Jennifer Weydeveld, media spokeswoman for the railroad.

 “I always tell people ‘Hollywood likes it, so you should too.’
 When I take the excursion, I find that I’m able to completely escape from modern life and put everything down and relax.
 That’s getting harder to do,” said Weydeveld.